HelpingHandsProject/Application/README.md

 The project is open source and licensed under the MIT License:
 Check the [LICENSE](LICENSE) file for further information

-- Because of the current corona crisis we strive to develop the app as quickly as possible!
+- Because of the current Coronavirus crisis we strive to develop the app as quickly as possible!
 - Even tough we want to develop the app quickly, safe authentication & server communication as well as the privacy of users are very important for us.

 ![APP SCREENSHOT](screenshots/overview.jpg)